dilumn/dilumn.github.io/_posts/2017-10-22-connect-to-ethereum-ipc-using-ruby.md

 - ethereum
 ---

-To make things easier, I'm using the same ethereum-rb](https://hub.docker.com/r/dilumn/ethereum-rb/) docker image as my node.
+To make things easier, I'm using the same [ethereum-rb](https://hub.docker.com/r/dilumn/ethereum-rb/) docker image as my node.
+It is configured to run Ruby developments environment too.
 So I don't need to do any configurations in my personal computer to start Ethereum node.
 This is the docker-compose file I am using with the configurations.

 ---
 docker-compose.yml